 Place the milk in a small sauce pan.
 Bring to a boil.
 When the milk begins to boil remove the pan from the heat.
-Pour the hot milk into the bowl of an KitchenAid Stand Mixer.
+Pour the hot milk into the bowl of an stand mixer.
 Add the 1/2 cup butter and stir to melt.
 When the butter is melt, stir in the sugar and whisk to dissolve.
 When the temperature of the milk has cooled to 110ºF, add the yeast.
 Stir and let sit for 10 minutes, letting the yeast begin to foam.
 Add the eggs, salt and flour.
 Using the dough hook attachment, mix for 10 minutes.
 Transfer to an oiled bowl.
 Cover with plastic wrap and allow the dough to rise until double in size.

 To make the Cinnamon Roll Filling, mix the brown sugar, maple syrup, butter and cinnamon until smooth.
 Keep at room temperature until ready to use.